KRMisha/Makefile/README.md

 Options:
   release=1       Run target using release configuration rather than debug

-Note: the above options affect the all, run, copyassets, compdb, and printvars targets
+Note: the above options affect the following targets: all, run, test, copyassets, compdb, printvars
 ```

 ### Building